Recent quantum runtime (dis)advantages: Quantum advantage in algorithm runtime

+\emph{These results indicate that the approximation runtime $\approx$ ``compute'' $+$ ``weakly varying constant'' does not hold for current quantum annealers, whereas it remains a reasonable approximation for classical hardware such as GPUs.
+This difference helps explain why scaling behavior for classical algorithms is typically more robust with respect to the choice of runtime definition.}

-To properly address this issue, all stages of computation would need to be included.
-On such time scales, however, the runtime becomes nearly constant for the problem sizes considered.
-Conclusive scaling results for current annealing devices would therefore require experiments with annealing times exceeding $200\mu\text{s}$ and with substantially more than $5000$ qubits.
+To fully address this issue, all stages of the quantum computation pipeline would need to be included in the runtime definition.
+On the corresponding time scales, however, the total runtime becomes nearly constant for the problem sizes accessible in current experiments.
+Obtaining conclusive scaling results for present-day annealing devices would therefore require experiments with annealing times exceeding $200\,\mu$s and substantially larger numbers of qubits.

+Our results also allow us to identify another possible route toward a scaling quantum annealing advantage.
+This concerns a hypothetical scenario in which annealing technology progresses such that the number of qubits increases, while other relevant timescales -- in particular the annealing and readout times -- remain constant or grow only slowly.
+Under this assumption, and assuming no comparable improvements in the classical reference technology, a rough extrapolation of the data presented in Fig.~\ref{fig:scaling_comp} suggests that a crossover between the SBM and annealing performance could occur for problem sizes on the order of $10^5$ variables.